Customers

 The first two options require the user to enter the number of days of grace.

 5. Set the Monthly Finance Charge Rate that will be charged for any overdue customer invoices.
 Many companies charge an overdue finance charge rate of 1% to 2% per month.
 This computes to a total of 12% to 24% annual rates.
-Review the Customer Payments > Printing Customer Statements section for more details on processing finance charges.
+Review the Printing Customer Statements section for more details on processing finance charges.

 6. The Minimum Finance Charge amount is the minimum charge per invoice.
 If the calculated finance charge for any overdue invoice is less than the Minimum Finance Charge, the finance charge amount will equal the Minimum Charge.
-Zero this field if you do not wish to set a minimum charge amount.
+(Zero this field if you do not wish to set a minimum charge amount.)

 10. Set the standard Freight Charge.
 For more information on calculating shipping charges, review Freight and Shipping Charges > Calculating and Comparing Freight Charges.